Fiserv/exchange/docs/getting-started/getting-started-underwriting.md

 This will require the `report_reference` to define the report, and the `intelligence_report` for the entities report that is being overwritten.
 The status will be sent in the request in order for the review to be made.
 The `status` can be sent as `"NM"` for No Matches, and `"EM"` for an Exact Match.

 ## Standard Process timeline steps

+The boarding process will depend on if you are utilising decisioning for AML and/or Risk, and if you have an auto-approve criteria set.
+If the application fits your auto approve criteria, you may not need to review any reports below to allow boarding (but still can for your own purposes).

 <!-- !align: center -->
 ![boarding_flow](/assets/images/risk_workflow.png)